-Detailed information on the course outline, activities, assigned readings, and TENTATIVE test dates is available on the D2L website for the course.
+Detailed information on the course outline, activities, assigned readings, and TENTATIVE test dates is available on the D2L website for the course and at this website:

 ACTUAL TEST DATES WILL BE ANNOUNCED IN CLASS.
 The D2L site should be checked regularly as test dates are subject to change.

-Students must consult the list on D2L to know the proper readings for each unit of the course.
+Students must consult the Readings Guide pages on the macro.econproph.net website to know the proper readings for each unit of the course.
 Unit numbers in the course do NOT correspond directly to chapter numbers in the book.
 To know what to read in the textbook, it is necessary to consult the Reading Guide inside the Jim's Guide for each Unit on macro.econproph.net.